jeffpar/pcjs.v1/disks/pcx86/drives/68mb/README.md

 yielding a capacity of 71,233,536 bytes (1023 * 8 * 17 * 512), or approximately 68Mb
 (since PCjs considers 1 megabyte to be 1,048,576 bytes).

+See the [COMPAQ DeskPro 386 Fixed Disk Drive Parameter Table Values](/pubs/pc/reference/compaq/deskpro386/#fixed-disk-drive-parameter-table-values) for more information.

 NOTE: There is a discrepancy between the ROM and the COMPAQ Technical Reference; the latter claims that a Type 4 drive supports 1024 cylinders rather than 1023.
-However, it's possible that the larger total included a cylinder at the end of the disk reserved for diagnostic operations and "head parking".
+However, it's possible that the larger total included a cylinder at the end of the disk reserved for diagnostic operations and "head parking", which was typical for hard disks from that era.
 Further investigation is required.

 Also note that when using this disk with an IBM PC AT, only 62Mb can be accessed, because the IBM PC AT ROM defines a Type 4 drive as having 940 cylinders rather than 1023.